CS 314 Specification 2 - Implementing a Class - Mathematical Matrix

 s.stop();

-The Stopwatch class has methods that return the elapsed time in seconds or nanoseconds between starting and stopping the Stopwtach.
+The Stopwatch class has methods that return the elapsed time in seconds or nanoseconds between starting and stopping the Stopwatch.
 See the Stopwatch class documentation for more details.

 Use the Stopwatch class to record the time it takes to add

-You must choose a value for the number of rows and columns so that all of the 1000 tests give a result of at least 10 milliseconds elapsed time per test.
-(10 millisecond is 0.01 seconds) You should, of course, automate these 1000 repetitions.
+You must choose a value for the number of rows and columns so the total time of the 1000 tests give a result of at least 1 second of elapsed time.
+(1 second total for all 1000 tests, NOT 1 second per test.)
+You should, of course, automate these 1000 repetitions.
+Do not create new Matrix objects for each test.
+Simply reuse the Matrix objects you create at the beginning of the experiment.

-Record the dimension of the matrix and the average time it took for the add operation based on 1000 repetitions.
+Record the dimension of the matrix and the total time it took for the add operation based on 1000 repetitions.

-Now double the dimension of the matrix and repeat the
+Now double the dimension of the matrix, create two

 the size would be increased to 1600 by 1600.

-Record the dimension of the matrix and the average time it took for the add operation on the larger matrix based on 1000 repetitions.
+Record the dimension of the matrix and the total time it took for the add operation on the larger matrix based on 1000 repetitions.

 If you get an out of heap space error, increase the size of the heap.
 All of the possible command line flags are on this page.
 In Eclipse you can set a command line flag for your program.
 Follow the instructions for enabling assertions and include the flag -Xmxsize where size is the new requested heap size.
 For example, to increase the heap size to 120 mb include the command line flag -Xmx120m.